krawo/OLX-Parser/README.md

-# Simple OLX Parser for getting electronic prices.
+# OLX Parser for electronic prices

-##Usage
+## Usage
+- Simply run script and provide URL to parse and excel filename to save results.